 Before the performance can be improved, it must be tested first.
 Some handy tools that might help you out with the testing process are:

 When you bring your data together, you will need to start the performance optimization process.
 Most of the following methods can be applied on desktop and mobile versions of your WordPress site.

 First of all, get rid of the imagery that is not particularly necessary on your site.
 If some of the images really have to be there for a better effect, make sure that they’re compressed without losing too much of their quality.
 You can achieve that with the help of tools such as TinyPNG.

 Responsive imagery is crucial for better loading times.
-Luckily, this has been integrated into the WordPress core since version 4.4.
-If you have an updated version of WordPress, you don’t have to do anything to optimize the responsiveness of your images.
+Luckily, that function is included in the WordPress core since version 4.4.
+So, with an updated WordPress version, you don’t have anything to worry about regarding image responsiveness.

 Optimize Plugins and Themes